Leaf-to-leaf distances in Catalan trees: Introduction

-The construction of this tree of connections in Hilbert space is based on details of so-called tensor network methods \cite{Oru14,Oru14_2}, most famous of which is the variational matrix-product state (vMPS) method that underlies modern density matrix renormalisation group (DMRG) algorithms \cite{Whi92,OstR95,Sch11}.
+The construction of this tree of connections in Hilbert space is based on details of so-called tensor network methods \cite{Oru14,Oru14_2}, most famous of which is the variational matrix-product state (MPS) method that underlies modern density matrix renormalisation group (DMRG) algorithms \cite{Whi92,OstR95,Sch11}.
 These provide elegant and powerful tools for the simulation of quantum many-body systems in low dimensions.
-In loop-free such tensor networks, correlations scale as $e^{-\alpha \avgSumRootPath(x_{1},x_{2})}$, where $\avgSumRootPath(x_{1},x_{2})$ is the number of tensors that connect leaf $x_{1}$ to leaf $x_{2}$ \cite{EveV11}.
-Typical vMPS methods for gapped systems give $\avgSumRootPath \approx |x_{2}-x_{1}|$ and correlations scale exponentially.
-On the other hand a path length $\avgSumRootPath \approx \log |x_{2}-x_{1}|$ as found in the multi-scale entanglement renormalisation ansatz (MERA) \cite{Vid07,Vid08_2,EveV09}, leads to a power law decay $\sim e^{-\alpha \text{log}|x_{2} - x_{1}|} \sim |x_{2} - x_{1}|^{-\alpha}$.
+In such loop-free tensor networks, correlations scale as $e^{-\alpha \aP(x_{1},x_{2})}$, where $\aP(x_{1},x_{2})$ is the number of tensors that connect leaf $x_{1}$ to leaf $x_{2}$ \cite{EveV11}.
+Typical MPS methods for gapped systems give $\aP \approx |x_{2}-x_{1}|$ and correlations scale exponentially.
+On the other hand a path length $\aP \approx \text{log} |x_{2}-x_{1}|$ as found in the multi-scale entanglement renormalisation ansatz (MERA) \cite{Vid07,Vid08_2,EveV09}, leads to a power law decay $\sim e^{-\alpha \text{log}|x_{2} - x_{1}|} \sim |x_{2} - x_{1}|^{-\alpha}$.

 Different quantum systems give rise to different tree structures, and these in turn lead to different distance behaviours for the path lengths.
 Hence it is interesting to ask more generally about the path lengths of different tree graphs.
-In Ref.\ \cite{GolRR14}, we had studied the case of full \emph{and} complete $m$-ary tree graphs using a recursive approach.
+In a previous work \cite{GolRR15}, three of us studied the case of full \emph{and} complete $m$-ary tree graphs using a recursive approach.
 We found explicit expressions in terms of Hurwitz-Lerch transcendants.
 For incomplete random binary trees, we presented first numerical results.
-In the present manuscript, we extend our results to full binary trees (Catalan graphs), i.e.\ we drop the requirement of completeness.
+In the present manuscript, we extend our results to the set of all full binary trees (the so-called \emph{Catalan tree graphs}), i.e.\ we drop the requirement of completeness.
 An example of path lengths in such Catalan trees is given in Fig.\ \ref{fig-schematic}.

-The absence of paths that would be present in a complete binary tree seems similar to the more random structure seen in random binary trees \cite{GolRR14}.
-We might hence expect that Catalan trees should in many ways be similar to the tree structure found in Ref.\ \cite{GolR14}.
+The absence of paths that would be present in a complete binary tree seems similar to the more random structure seen in random binary trees \cite{GolRR15}.
+We might hence expect that Catalan trees should in many ways be similar to the tree structure found previously \cite{GolR14}.

-We consider a tree graph where every internal vertex has exactly two children as shown in Fig.\ \ref{fig-n_123_all}.
+We consider a tree graph where every internal vertex has exactly two children as shown in Fig.\ \ref{fig-schematic}.